rekhaDevs/samagragovernance.in/src/pages/team/index.md

       technology, consulting and entrepreneurial skills brought him to Samagra.

-      Utkarsh currently leads the ADAPT-Agriculture and F&ARD programmes in Odisha.
+      Utkarsh is Vice President at Samagra and currently leads the ADAPT-F&ARD programme in Odisha.
     image: /img/Utkarsh.jpg
     linkedInProfile: 'https://www.linkedin.com/in/uvijay'
     name: Utkarsh Vijay
-    project: ADAPT-Agriculture & F&ARD
+    project: ADAPT-F&ARD
   - bio: >
       Viren holds an MBA from S.P.
 Jain Institute of Management & Research.
       Before joining Samagra, he was working as a Senior Manager with Kearney,